 When Altuve's mother, Lastenia, went into labor, his father, Carlos, was watching a baseball game at a stadium next to the hospital in Maracay.
 People ran from the hospital to the stadium to tell his dad he had a kid on the way.

-Before 2011 spring training, the Baseball America Prospect Handbook rated Altuve as the 28th-best prospect in the Astros' organization.
+In 2011, Baseball America rated Altuve as the 28th-best prospect in the Astros' organization.

 Altuve's high-energy play is contagious to teammates.
 He is a team leader and impresses with his ability in all areas of the game.